gourigupta16/Moviecritics-Website/README.md

 Your app is ready to be deployed!

-See the section about deployment for more information.

 npm run eject

 Note: this is a one-way operation.
 Once you eject, you can't go back!